mgatelabs/PhonePiper/README.md

 # Update Guide

-This will include instruction for setting up Phone Piper to run on a Raspberry PI.
-You already need to have working headless Raspberry PI.
+This will include instructions for setting up Phone Piper to run on a Raspberry PI.
+You need to have working headless Raspberry PI before attempting to get Phone-Piper working.

 # Raspberry PI Setup